koneeb/data_mining_ex2/code/data_mining_ex2.md

 that worse credit ratings decrease the probability of default.
 Clearly, that is incorrect.
 Hence, it can be concluded that the bank’s retrospective sampling method is unsuitable for predictive modeling as it introduces bias in the model.
-The bank should adopt random sampling to avoid bias.
+Therefore, the bank should adopt random sampling to avoid bias.

 Problem 4
 ---------